ovh/docs/pages/platform/ai/deploy_guide_01_capabilities/guide.fr-fr.md

 You can then access your metrics through the `Monitoring Url`.

-You are also able to check it from the OVHcloud Control Panel in your app information by clicking on the button `Go to Graph Dasboard`.
+You are also able to check it from the OVHcloud Control Panel in your app information by clicking on the button `Go to Graph Dashboard`.

 #### API management